Faculty Areas of Supervision

 Philipp Genschel, Professor of Comparative and European Public Policy (Joint SPS/RSCAS chair).
 Research themes: International Political Economy, European Integration, International Organizations and global governance, Institutional Theory, the state, taxation, welfare, defense.

 Anton Hemerijck, Professor of Political Sciences.
-Welfare reform across Europe, including the impact of EU social, employment and economic policy coordination, from the perspective of the comparative politics of public policy, social investment, actor-centered institutionalism and mixed-method process tracing.
+Research themes: Welfare reform across Europe, including the impact of EU social, employment and economic policy coordination, from the perspective of the comparative politics of public policy, social investment, actor-centered institutionalism and mixed-method process tracing.

 Hanspeter Kriesi, Stein Rokkan Chair of Comparative Politics.
 Research themes: Comparative politics, political sociology, political behaviour, electoral behaviour, political communication, political participation, social movements.

 Ulrich Krotz, Professor of International Relations.
 Research themes: International Relations in Europe; International Relations theory; International security and security studies; Comparative foreign policy and foreign policy analysis (especially EU, France, Germany, U.S.); Global and regional governance; Shifts and continuities in twenty-first century world politics; European foreign, security and defense policy; European integration (internal and external aspects); "Europe in the world"; Transatlantic relations; Politics in the European multilevel system (including "France and Germany in Europe"); the Comparative politics of Europe, France, and Germany; Franco-German relations; Research design and qualitative methods.